 - The President may approve outside service and extra service only for efforts that:

 - Are performed entirely outside of, and in addition to, normal working assignments and responsibilities.

 - Do not interfere with assigned duties and responsibilities or with regular College operations.

-- Are consistent with Volunteer State Community College and TBR policies and guidelines, and with State law.
+- Are consistent with Volunteer State Community College and TBR policies and guidelines and with state law.
 (1) TCA 49 5-410 limits full-time faculty members to teaching no more than two credit courses per semester for extra pay in an institution of higher education.
-(2) TCA -5-410 limits faculty to 15 clock hours per week, or 400 clock hours per nine month period for extra pay.
+(2) TCA -5-410 also limits faculty to 15 clock hours per week, or 400 clock hours per nine-month period, for extra pay.